 Faculty, including full time, part time, and adjunct, ensure that the content and methods of instruction meet generally accepted academic and professional standards and expectations.
 Faculty and others responsible to continuously improve instructional courses, programs and directly related services through systematic evaluation to assure currency, improve teaching and learning strategies, and promote student success.

 The College ensures the quality of programs and courses through the curriculum approval process and the institutional assessment process.
 Programs, courses and certificates are developed and updated with input from the Workforce Advisory Committees.
-Curriculum is reviewed by multiple people prior to approval, as indicated in the 2014 Curriculum Handbook.
-Courses and programs are assessed as part of the College's two-year assessment cycle.
+The